 Fun and games with Kindergarten!

-about 1 year ago, Maryville R-II Schools
+almost 2 years ago, Maryville R-II Schools

 kindergarten students playing during gym class